synecdokey/dotfiles/readme.md

 ## Available configuration

-I don't use *that* much software to begin with, so the list is pretty short:
+I don't use _that_ much software to begin with, so the list is pretty short:

 - `neovim` which is my primary text editor
-- `emacs` which used to be my primary text editor, left as code completion was underwhelming and `jsx`/`tsx` support was fiddly, so here be dragons
 - `kitty` my terminal of choice as I find `iTerm2` and `hyper` slightly too laggy for terminal use
 - `git` because that's pretty much required these days.
 I prefer `hg`, but such is the world we live in
 - `fish` as my shell.
 It's smart and spares me a lot of typing (relatively speaking)

 There's also a small `brew` script that installs the stuff I like to use